|Gold Price in Popular Cities in India||Price per 10 grams (22 karat/carat)|

 Even the global view of gold is that of a safe haven where you can invest even when investments in the economy of a country are not a good idea.

-Gold rate in India change on a daily basis, with a number of factors impacting their price in a particular place on a given day.
+Gold Rate Today in India change on a daily basis, with a number of factors impacting their price in a particular place on a given day.
 Demand and supply, global market conditions and currency fluctuations are some of the most critical factors which go into determining the rate of gold in a country, with prices changing every day.

 Historical Gold Price in India